DeflateAwning/Python-Vi-ArrowKeys/README.md

 # AHK-Vi-ArrowKeys
-An AutoHotkey script that works like Karabiner for Mac's old VI mode.
-Press S+D, and use the right hand home row to emulate arrow keys.
+An AutoHotkey script that works like Karabiner for Mac's VI mode (but for Windows, now).
+Press and hold "D", and use the right hand home row to emulate arrow keys, based on the VI mapping.

-Note that because "ds" is present in many English words (ex: cards, words, etc.), but "sd" is present in nearly none, the S key must be pressed slightly before the D key.
+In a previous version of Karabiner for Mac, this mode was triggered by pressing S+D. However, now it is triggered by only pressing D (as per the most recent version of the Mac software).

 ## List of Remappings
-While S+D pressed (S pressed before D):
+While holding D:
 * H -> Left Arrow
 * J -> Down Arrow
 * K -> Up Arrow
 * L -> Right Arrow

+If you don't press any of those before releasing the D key, a "d" is typed.

+Modifier keys (specifically, shift) are ignored.
+This tool can be used to move around, or select text.